Larry Henley: Early life

 Henley was born to Carl Henley and Helen Quinn in Odessa, Texas on June 30, 1937.
 Larry's mother Helen, as well as all her sisters, was a country singer who sang as "Kewpi Timms".
 She had performed with Cowboy Slim Rinehart on the radio stations XEPN and XEG.
 His dad worked in an oilfield.

 He grew up in Odessa, Texas with three sisters, Barbara Henley, Jeanette Henley Chisholm and Pam Lutrell as well as a younger brother, Reggie Henley.
 He had originally planned on an acting career before becoming a singer and songwriter.
 He was a friend of Roy Orbison, who lived 20 mi away from Henley, and was one of the inspirations for getting him into music.
 The only instrument Larry knew how to play was the violin, which he learned as a child and never played after his childhood.

 Career

 In 1957, Henley was working for Phillips chemical company, Phillips 66, when he moved to Southern California when he was twenty years old with aspirations of being an actor or singer, also attending college at the time.
 He appeared in "Rent-a-Gent", an Australian film shot in Honolulu.
-After winning a talent show in San Diego, he gota job as an opening act for The Johnny Otis Show.
-After a few yeares of performing in California, lack of money disillusionment led to Henley getting a job in the oil fields near Shreveport, Louisiana and later as a wire line serviceman in New Iberia.
+After winning a talent show in San Diego, he got a job as an opening act for The Johnny Otis Show.
+After a few years of performing in California, lack of money disillusionment led to Henley getting a job in the oil fields near Shreveport, Louisiana and later as a wire line serviceman in New Iberia.